vplesko/libwfc/README.md

 ## Contributing

-For the time being, this is a single-person project, so please do not send pull requests.
+For the time being, this is a single-person project, so please do not send any pull requests.

 If you find bugs or have suggestions, create an issue to let me know.